dotnet/arcade/Documentation/Onboarding.md

 ## Which branches should I make these changes in?

 Prioritize branches that are producing bits for .NET Core 3.
-Given the extended support lifecyle for .NET Core 2.1, backporting infrastructure to .NET Core 2.1 release branches is desired, but .NET Core 3 branches should go first.
+Given the extended support lifecycle for .NET Core 2.1, backporting infrastructure to .NET Core 2.1 release branches is desired, but .NET Core 3 branches should go first.